 Students have the option of completing a part-time internship.
 Internships are not required.
 Internships can be for a full-year or for a semester.
-These internships are normally completed in the fifth or sixth years.
+These internships are normally completed in the fifth or sixth year.
 If a student opts to not teach for one semester while completing an internship, the department will cover the costs of the student's tuition, fees, and health insurance, and will provide the usual stipend.
 If a student secures a year-long internship, it is expected that the student will teach for at least one semester during that year.
 But if the student opts to not teach for either semester, the department will cover the costs of the student's tuition, fees, and health insurance, and will provide the usual stipend for one semester.
+In the second semester, the department will cover the costs of the student's tuition, fees, and health insurance, and will provide the usual stipend for one semester.
+In the second semester, the department will cover the costs of the student's tuition, fees, and health insurance, and will provide the usual stipend for one semester.
 In the second semester, the department will cover the costs of the student's tuition, fees, and health insurance, but will not provide a stipend.
 The graduate director will help students identify and secure internships, but the department cannot guarantee an internship nor the availability of any particular internship.
+All internships for which students are requesting teaching relief or stipendiary support must receive prior approval from the Graduate Studies Committee.